 -Julie Wrocklage, MC, LPC, NCC, Colleague and Therapist for HSPs at www.juliewrocklage.com

-Emma Donovan, MA, LPC, is an alternative therapist offering online and in-person services to clients age 18 to 39.
+Emma Donovan, MA, LPC, LCPC, is a transpersonal therapist offering online and in-person services to clients age 18 to 39.
 Her areas of clinical specialization include anxiety, stress, spirituality, self-esteem, trauma, career and lifestyle issues, and emotional regulation.

 Emma has traveled, studied, and lived in 30 countries, including becoming an advanced yoga teacher in India, working as a therapist at a mindfulness-based healing center in Thailand, and studying IFS therapy in Spain.
 She loves integrating western science with eastern wisdom, and believes in helping clients become more conscious and centered individuals in addition to helping them heal.

-She uses evidence-based mind-body methods that help clients heal the root of their struggles by integrating her advanced training in IFS, somatic psychology, TRE, and mindfulness.
+She uses a combination of evidence-based, spiritual, and mind-body methods that help clients heal the root of their struggles by integrating her training in IFS, Depth Hypnosis, Applied Shamanism, TRE, and mindfulness.
 She has completed the highest level of training in IFS therapy and is a certified TRE provider.
-Additionally, she is currently pursuing a certificate in applied shamanism practice.
+Additionally, she is currently pursuing a certificate in applied shamanic counseling.

 Emma’s work has been featured on Best Life Online, Bustle, Thrive Global, and Hello Giggles.
 She is also a meditation teacher on Insight Timer, one of the most popular meditation apps in the world.
-Her meditations have over 20,000 plays, and one of them was recently featured as one of Insight Timer's "Staff Picks."
-She also donates to plant 1 tree for every single session she does!
-Hundreds of trees have been planted in honor of her clients so far this year.
+Her meditations have over 30,000 plays, and one of them was recently featured as one of Insight Timer's "Staff Picks."
+She also donates money to plant 1 tree for every single session she does!
+Over a thousand trees have been planted in her clients' honor so far.

 After working with Emma, I feel I don’t ‘have to’ anymore, but can live, love and work from my place of flow.
 I know my inner world and its parts way better and I’m able to heal myself, check-in with myself, give myself what I need, and the best part: I can be there for others in a way that is more loving and healthier for myself.”